simeononsecurity/simeononsecurity.ch/content/articles/emergency-tech-preparedness-gadgets/index.en.md

 15. [FEMA's Ready.gov](https://www.ready.gov/)
 16. [NOAA Weather Radio](https://www.weather.gov/nwr/)

-*Disclaimer: This article is intended for informational purposes only and does not constitute professional advice.
-The author and publisher do not assume any liability for actions taken based on the information provided.*
+*Disclaimer: This article is intended for informational purposes only and doesn't constitute professional advice.
+The author and publisher don't assume any liability for actions taken based on the information provided.*